zeljkoobrenovic/grounded-architecture/_posts/2022-03-08-six-simple-rules.md

 >
 > **KEY POINTS:**
 >
+> * Grounded Architecture emphasizes collaboration and aligns with the Six Simple Rules framework, which promotes autonomy and cooperation to manage organizational complexity effectively.
-> * The Six Simple Rules approach emphasizes that in today’s complicated business environment, you must set up organizational structures based on cooperation.
+> * The Six Simple Rules reject traditional hard and soft management styles, instead advocating for structures that empower people while encouraging mutual accountability and cooperation.
-> * To deal with complexity, organizations should depend on the judgment of their people and on these people cooperating.
-> * This view is well aligned with the ideas of Grounded Architecture.
+> * Key rules include understanding actual work behaviors, reinforcing integrators, and increasing the total power in the organization to enable decision-making without creating bureaucracy.
+> * Cooperation is strengthened through reciprocity, feedback loops ("shadow of the future"), and rewarding collaborative behavior, creating a system where shared success drives performance.
+> * Architecture practices play a vital role by using tools like Lightweight Architectural Analytics and Collaborative Networks to support these rules and foster an adaptive, high-impact environment.

 <br>
+The Grounded Architecture operating model is **fundamentally collaborative**.
+It focuses on establishing **organizational structures based on cooperation**, allowing architects to work effectively with others and make a meaningful impact.
+To foster such a collaborative approach, I have found the Six Simple Rules method, developed by Yves Morieux and Peter Tollman, to be particularly useful.
+This framework encourages organizations to adapt to complexity by promoting autonomy and cooperation among their members.

-The book [Six Simple Rules: How to Manage Complexity without Getting Complicated](https://www.bcg.com/capabilities/organization-strategy/smart-simplicity) by Yves Morieux and Peter Tollman offered fresh air for my vision of an architecture practice.
-Morieux and Tollman introduced the concept of **Smart Simplicity** with six rules or strategies that enable organizations to promote new behaviors and improve performance.
-The Six Simple Rules approach emphasizes that in today's business environment, you need to set up **organizational structures based on cooperation**.
+The book *Six Simple Rules: How to Manage Complexity Without Getting Complicated* by Yves Morieux and Peter Tollman has greatly influenced my vision of an architectural practice.
+The authors introduce the concept of **Smart Simplicity**, outlining six rules or strategies that enable organizations to encourage new behaviors and enhance performance.
+The Six Simple Rules approach emphasizes that in today's business environment, it is essential to create **organizational structures based on cooperation**.

 <div class="quote">
-In today's complicated business environments, you must set up organizational structures based on cooperation.
+In today's complicated business environments, it is crucial to establish organizational structures that prioritize cooperation.
 </div>

-The authors developed the Six Simple Rules approach as a practical solution for today's complex business environment.
-The rules in the book are based on the premise that the key to managing complexity is the **combination of autonomy and cooperation.** The book advocates for the setup of organizational structures that harmonize, empowering individuals with more autonomy to act.
-This approach is about trusting the capabilities of the organization's people to handle complex problems, fostering a cooperative and efficient work environment.
+Morieux and Tollman developed the Six Simple Rules as a practical solution for today’s complex business landscape.
+The rules in the book rest on the idea that effectively managing complexity requires a **combination of autonomy and cooperation.** They advocate for organizational structures that align with this principle, empowering individuals to act autonomously.
+This approach is rooted in trusting the skills and capabilities of the organization's people to tackle complex challenges, thereby fostering a cooperative and efficient work environment.

-In this chapter, I explore how Grounded Architecture and Six Simple Rules are best friends.
-The Six Simple Rules ideas have been a significant source of inspiration for my work. [**Conway's Law**](https://martinfowler.com/bliki/ConwaysLaw.html) shows that the link between organizational structures and IT architecture is like peanut butter and jelly—strong and better together.
-The Six Simple Rules approach and architectural work are all about managing complexity without getting tangled up.
+In this chapter, I will explore how Grounded Architecture and the Six Simple Rules complement each other.
+The ideas from the Six Simple Rules have been a significant source of inspiration for my work. [**Conway's Law**](https://martinfowler.com/bliki/ConwaysLaw.html) illustrates that the relationship between organizational structures and IT architecture is like peanut butter and jelly—stronger and better together.
+Both the Six Simple Rules approach and architectural practice focus on managing complexity without becoming overwhelmed.

 <br>
 ## Background: Hard and Soft Management